-In Donetsk and the rebel bastion Lugansk, at least 222 people have been abducted, among them monitors from the Organisation for Security and Cooperation in Europe, Magazzeni said.
+In Donetsk and the rebel bastion Lugansk, at least 222 people have been abducted, among them monitors from the Organisation for Security and Cooperation in Europe, said Magazzeni.

-At least four people are known to have been summarily executed and 137 have been released, he said.
+At least four people are known to have been summarily executed and 137 released, he said.